 Research

-My practice based PhD at UCA Farnham explores methods of engaging audiences to promote further use of archive materials through a creative response.
-With a background as a surface and print designer, the focus of my research is in textile archives and the relevance that they have to current design and participatory projects.
+My practice based PhD at UCA Farnham explored methods of engaging audiences to promote further use of archive materials through a creative response.
+With a background as a surface and print designer, the focus of my research is in textile and mixed archives and the relevance that they have to current design and participatory projects.

 Thesis Title